 Hi there!

-We are so excited that you are considering partaking in Panhellenic recruitment in Fall 2023.
+We are so excited that you are considering partaking in Panhellenic recruitment in Fall 2026.
 We know that this can be an overwhelming process, so we are here to help in any way we can!
-Each of the ten sororities on our campus has something truly special to offer.
+Each of the nine sororities on our campus has something truly special to offer.
 Panhellenic is a place to develop life-long friendships, find a support system and be motivated to be the best version of you.
 Get excited for the best four years of your life!

-XOXO, Panhellenic Executive Board 2022
+With love, Panhellenic Executive Board 2026

 FAQs